Extended phase-space symplectic integration for electron dynamics: Equations to implement for TDDFT extended phase-space split-operators

 Note that here the one-body density associated with the $\overline{\phi}$ KS orbitals should be used in calculating $\xi$, for consistency with the definition of $H_\text{pot}$ and $H_\text{imp}$.

 Finally, the KS orbitals are updated with

-\textbf{Restrain}: The restrain updates both $\phi$ and $\overline{\phi}$ at the same time and thus requires a local copy of the KS orbitals -- in \texttt{QMol-grid} we use three sets of KS orbitals: one for $\phi$, one for $\overline{\phi}$, and one local copy to evaluate the restrain and when we need the average $(\phi+\overline{\phi})/2$.
+\textbf{Restraint}: The restraint updates both $\phi$ and $\overline{\phi}$ at the same time and thus requires a local copy of the KS orbitals -- in \texttt{QMol-grid} we use three sets of KS orbitals: one for $\phi$, one for $\overline{\phi}$, and one local copy to evaluate the restraint and when we need the average $(\phi+\overline{\phi})/2$.
 Following Eqs.~\eqref{eq:TDDFT_restrain_flow}, the KS orbitals are updated with

 and